-Interested prospective students apply to the NOCPH MPH degree through the University of Toledo website.
+Interested prospective students apply to the NOCPH MPH degree through UT website.
 Applicants are required to complete an online application, as well as submit official transcripts from all institutions where they have taken courses (transcripts from institutions outside the US must be translated, evaluated, and reported on the 4.00 scale), 3 letters of recommendation (2 of which must be from persons with a graduate degree), a resume, and a letter of interest (statement of purpose).

-The GRE is not required for graduates from an accredited US institution with a $GPA \ge 3.00$ .
-The GRE may be required by the NOCPH MPH Admissions Committee for applicants with a GPA < 3.00.
+The GRE is not required for graduates from an accredited US institution with a GPA $\geq$ 3.00.
+The GRE may be required by the NOCPH MPH Admissions Committee for applicants with a GPA $\leq$ 3.00.
 The GRE is required for all students graduating from institutions outside the US.